cartograf/cartograf-cookie-filter/readme.txt

 The plugin provides both html ID and classes to help themers.
 We plan to allow easy color config in next versions.

+= How does this message behaves along with cache plugins? =

+If you are using a cache plugin, you are encouraged to flush/rebuild your cache whenever you change your welcome message.

 == Screenshots ==

 1. Soon to be available screenshot.

 == Changelog ==

+= 1.0.7 =
+* Added info about compatibility with cache plugins
+* Updated tip texts on settings page.

 = 1.0.6 =
 * Improved tip texts on settings page.